Manuel V. Domenech: Political career

-After his return to Puerto Rico, he became was a member of the House of Representatives from 1900 to 1902, and mayor of Ponce in 1904.
+After his return to Puerto Rico, he became a member of the House of Representatives from 1900 to 1902, and mayor of Ponce in 1904.
 In 1914 he was named Commissioner in the United States Department of the Interior, becoming one of the first Puerto Rican to hold a presidentially appointed Puerto Rico Cabinet position.
 Later he was Treasurer of Puerto Rico, from 1930 to 1935.
 In various occasions he also served as Acting Governor of Puerto Rico.
 Domenech attended the 1928 Republican National Convention in Kansas City, Missouri as an alternate delegate.

 Engineer

 Domenech is also known to have acted as municipal architect for the city of Ponce.
 He was a civil engineer and, in 1914, also rehabilitated the house where "King of Tenors" Antonio Paoli was born and grew up.

 Death and burial

 Domenech died in 1942 in San Juan, Puerto Rico.
 He is buried at Puerto Rico Memorial Cemetery in Carolina, Puerto Rico.